 For all(?) other implementations a link should be created to the resource itself.
 E.g. with cdm:taxon we should link to domain/taxon/uuid with uuid=cdmId.
 The problem here is that we do not yet have a page implementation for all the types, I think.
 Especially agent and probably also taxonname does not have a page yet.
 But these are needed anyway so we should start to build some very first versions.

-#8 Updated by Andreas Müller 10 months ago
+#8 Updated by Andreas Müller over 1 year ago

 I just see that we do have types for cdm:reference and cdm:source.
 Probably the later one is usually better as it represents sources similar to ordinary "Source"s .
 However, in Flora Malesiana/Nepenthes we used cdm:reference.
 Maybe this was because cdm:source was created only later, but maybe there was another reason.